Robinhood Financial Advisor Services Review 2023

 Is Robinhood Personal Advisor Services Right for You?

-The Robinhood investing app isn't exactly a financial advisor.
-It's a trading platform; you're largely on your own when it comes to picking investments.
+The Robinhood investing app isn’t exactly a financial advisor.
+It’s a trading platform where you’re largely on your own when it comes to picking investments.
 Research offerings and charts are limited.

 Robinhood Gold, an extra service costing $5 a month, includes access to Morningstar Research Reports and NASDAQ Level II Market Data.
-If you're a self-directed investor and want an easy trading experience at a low cost, it's probably right for you.
+If you’re a self-directed investor and want an easy trading experience without putting out too much money for costs, it’s probably right for you.

 To be fair, on November 9, 2020, under heavy volume, Fidelity, TD Ameritrade, Vanguard, Merrill Lynch, and Charles Schwab all experienced problems resulting in some people not being able to access their accounts, while Robinhood stayed up and running.

-If the app is down, you can't just call Robinhood and execute a trade with a broker the way you can with a traditional firm.
+If the app is down, you can’t just call Robinhood and execute a trade with a broker the way you can with a traditional firm.
 And outages are more common when trading is heavy and markets are volatile.
-Being locked out in those circumstances could be costly.
+Not being able to get into your account in those circumstances could be costly.

 Financial Planning Services at Robinhood Personal Advisor Services